Evanaxander/HealthBridge_BD/README.md

 # HealthBridge_BD
-A chatbot that suggests doctors based on fee range and symptoms
+A prototype of A chatbot that suggests doctors based on fee range and symptoms